Bruno Schulz

-Bruno Schulz (12 July 1892 – 19 November 1942) was a Polish Jewish writer, fine artist, literary critic and art teacher.
-He is regarded as one of the great Polish-language prose stylists of the 20th century.
-In 1938, he was awarded the Polish Academy of Literature's prestigious Golden Laurel award.
-Several of Schulz's works were lost in the Holocaust, including short stories from the early 1940s and his final, unfinished novel The Messiah.
-Schulz was shot and killed by a Gestapo officer in 1942 while walking back home toward Drohobycz Ghetto with a loaf of bread.
+Bruno Schulz (12 July 1892 – 19 November 1942) was a Polish-Jewish writer, literary critic, visual artist, and art teacher.

+He is regarded as one of the great 20th-century Polish-language prose stylists.
+In 1938 he was awarded the prestigious Golden Laurel award of the Polish Academy of Literature.

+Several of Schulz's works were lost in the Holocaust, including short stories from the early 1940s and his final, unfinished novel, The Messiah.

+In 1942 he was shot dead by a Gestapo officer while carrying a loaf of bread to his home in the Drohobycz Ghetto.

 Biography

-Schulz was born in Drohobych, Austrian Galicia, historically part of the Kingdom of Poland before the three partitions, and today part of Ukraine.
-After World War I, Drohobycz became part of the Lwów Voivodeship.
-Bruno Schulz was the son of cloth merchant Jakub Schulz and Henrietta née Kuhmerker.
+Schulz was born on 12 July 1892 in Drohobycz, Austrian Galicia (present-day Drohobych, Ukraine) to Jakub Schulz, a cloth merchant, and Henrietta Schulz.
 At a very early age, he developed an interest in the arts.
 He attended Władysław Jagiełło Middle School in Drohobych from 1902 to 1910, graduating with honours.
-Then he studied architecture at Lviv Polytechnic.
+Then he studied architecture at Lwów Polytechnic.
 His studies were interrupted by illness in 1911 but he resumed them in 1913 after two years of convalescence.
 In 1917, he briefly studied architecture in Vienna.
 At the end of World War I, when Schulz was 26, Drohobycz became part of the newly reborn Polish Second Republic.
 Schulz returned to Władysław Jagiełło Middle School, teaching crafts and drawing from 1924 to 1941.
 His employment kept him in his hometown, although he disliked the teaching, apparently maintaining his job only because it was his sole source of income.
 He also amused himself by telling his students stories during classes.